open/close all folders

 - Both Fizban from Dragonlance and his Expy Zifnab from The Death Gate Cycle have these.

-- Enforced in Diana Wynne Jones' Dark Lord Of Derkholm.
-Mr. Chesney's regulations state that very wizard leading a Pilgrim Party must wear a long beard in order to appear ancient and wise, no matter how old they really are.
+- Enforced in Diana Wynne Jones' Dark Lord of Derkholm.
+Mr. Chesney's regulations state that every wizard leading a Pilgrim Party must wear a long beard in order to appear ancient and wise, no matter how old they really are.
 For this reason, women aren't allowed to be party wizards, one of the many, many complaints the locals have about the whole affair.

 - C. S. Lewis loved this trope.
 In The Chronicles of Narnia, Coriakin, Ramandu, old Caspian, Father Time, Father Christmas, and the Hermit of the Southern March are all described as having very long white beards.
 (Of course, most of them are not actual wizards).